MF 233 : Structuring your book like “building blocks”

 Below, I’m going to outline components and strategies to build those blocks using some of the writing tools I covered a few weeks ago.

 As I mentioned on episode 230, Scrivener is a fantastic drafting and formatting tool for self-publishing.
-Scrivener comes with several templates including ones for fiction (for you novelists) and non-fiction, which is what Making Fake Star Trek is (don’t let the word “fake” fool you!).
+Scrivener comes with several templates including ones for fiction (for you novelists) and non-fiction.

 When you open one of these templates, you’ll find a lot of the components already set up, including what’s called the “front matter,” which includes a page for copyright, foreword, dedication and sometimes, a blank separator page.
 At the bottom is where the “back matter” can go where you would put acknowledgments, bios, etc. Note: lately, I’ve seen books with acknowledgments at the front of the book so block placement is flexible.